maclyk/inzynieria-oprogramowania/README.md

 # inzynieria-oprogramowania
-Zadanie na przedmiot inżynieria oprogramowania do Pana Remigiusza Samborskiego
+Zadanie na inżynierię oprogramowania do Pana Remigiusza Samborskiego